© Georg Heimberger | Sylt Marketing

 • Think of your Sonnencreme, sunglasses and sun hat, the Sylt sunshine can be very strong

-• That's fun: pail for collecting shells, Shovel and landing net for the little ones, Boccia, Beach ball and Volleyball for the big ones
+• That's fun: pail for collecting shells, Shovel and landing net for the little ones, Boccia, Beach ball and volleyball for the big ones

 • Very important Water and Snacks, perhaps Money for the beach bistros, Change for an ice cream or a crêpe in between (watch out for the seagulls!)